 Thinkorswim platform: This platform ups the ante, with the addition of futures, forex, and futures options on top of the web platform’s tradable securities.
 You’ll be able to trade some of these securities 24 hours a day, five days a week.
 With access to more than 400 technical studies, charting tools and advanced analytics, the platform is a professional-grade suite with many of the toys experienced traders are looking for.

 TD Ameritrade’s simulator – called paperMoney – lets you practice your trading strategies, setting users up with $100,000 in virtual cash, as well as a margin account to increase your buying power.
 The simulator uses the broker’s robust thinkorswim trading platform, and is free for customers — though it’s also available for a 60-day trial run for non-customers.

 You’ll get to customize the platform’s layout, backtest your strategies, and generally do anything else that you’d be able to do on the real-money platform.

 Where TD Ameritrade rocks

 Fee-free funds: TD Ameritrade does right by investors here, offering more than 4,100 no-transaction-fee mutual funds and all available ETFs are also free to trade, too.
-So if you wanted to own just these funds, you could get by at the broker with effectively no trading commissions.
+So if you wanted to own just funds, you could get by at the broker with effectively no trading commissions.
 That’s a boon for investors who focus on funds.

-Investment selection: You can trade almost anything you want to at TD Ameritrade – stocks, bonds, options, forex, futures and of course funds.
+Investment selection: You can trade almost anything you want at TD Ameritrade – stocks, bonds, options, forex, futures and of course funds.
 The broker is even raising the stakes by launching cryptocurrency trading, after investing in ErisX, a regulated exchange for crypto trading.
 The company plans to offer spot and futures contracts.